prog4biol/pfb2023/pfb.md

 #### Lambda expressions

 Lambda expressions can be used to define simple (one-line) functions.
-There are some uses for lambda which we won't go into here.
-We are showing it to you because sometimes you will come across it.

 Here is a one line custom function, like the functions we have already talked about:
 ```python